2 How fire service performance is monitored

 In order to operate the drone, a drone pilot must have completed a Civil Aviation Authority (CAA) accredited training course and carry out extra training for more specialist uses, such as night flying.

-The drone is operated by a minimum of two people - one who pilots it and one who operates the cameras.
+The drone is operated by a minimum of 2 people - one who pilots it and one who operates the cameras.
 Whenever possible, a third person will also attend to help with setting up and acting as an observer for any hazards.

 Drone flight restrictions